WeiJian123-tech/DawnTrades/README.md

 Right click to save xChart charts to your hard drive.

 As of right now, people can only be able to access DawnTrades by downloading the zip file provided by Github and running it through a Java IDE.
-A runnable jar is being considered for development in this working prototype or the next version of this working prototype.
+A runnable `.jar` file may be developed for this working prototype or the next version of this working prototype.

 **How to Use DawnTrades**